gwleuverink/bundle/docs/introduction.md

 The `_bundle` function is async & returns a Promise.
 In order to use this in inline scripts you need to wrap it in a async function, or make the script tag you are using it in of `type="module"`.

-Please refer to the examples below for a more detailed explanation on how the `_bundle` function can be utilized in different scenarios.
+Please refer to the [advanced usage examples](/advanced-usage.html) for a more detailed explanation on how the `_bundle` function can be utilized in different scenarios.